Bragard Washing & Care Info

 Treat individual stains before washing.
 Further information available on request regarding treatment of stains.

 EXTREME caution should be exercised when using bleach.
 Small doses only may be beneficial.
 Large doses may drastically reduce the life of the article.
+And never use vinegar (strong acetic acid).

 Dry cleaning possible, any solvent may be used in moderation.